ISISNeutronMuon/quickBayes/docs/source/cf/nest.rst

 A popular alternative to MCMC is nested sampling.
 The algorithm creates a set of randomly distributed samples across the potential parameter space, just like MCMC.
-The samples (refered to as walkers in MCMC) do not evolve in nested sampling.
+However, the samples (refered to as walkers in MCMC) do not evolve in nested sampling.
 Instead they are used to create a series of contours of approximatly equal likelihood within the parameter space.
 This can be thought of as being similar to Russian dolls, where the larger outer shells are removed to reveal a smaller more complex shell.
 As a result nested sampling is good for investigating multi-modal posterior distributions.

-This is a brief description of how the algorithm works, but a more detailed discussion of the subject is outline in this `paper <https://arxiv.org/pdf/2205.15570>`_.
+This is a brief description of how the algorithm works, but a more detailed discussion of the subject is outlined in this `paper <https://arxiv.org/pdf/2205.15570>`_.

 The likelihood, :math:`P(D|\underline{\theta}, M)`, and prior, :math:`P(\underline{\theta}| M)`, are related to the evidence by